Exploiting Color Name Space for Salient Object Detection: Conclusions

 \section{Conclusions}

-Throughout this paper, we present a salient object detection model based on the color name space.
-Considering the outstanding contribution of color contrast for saliency detection, a unified framework is constructed to overcome the limitation of the boolean map based saliency method.
-By exploring the visual features with respect to linguistic color names, we suggest that the model of fusing color attributes provides superior performance over that only based on topological structure information.
-Moreover, we propose an improved post-processing procedure to uniformly smooth and highlight the computed salient objects, so that the object regions have high and constant intensity levels for the convenience of future object segmentation.
-Experimental results indicate the performance improvement of the proposed model on the test datasets.
+Throughout this paper, we present a salient object detection model based on color name space.
+Considering the outstanding contribution of color contrast for saliency detection, a unified framework is constructed to overcome the limitation of the boolean map based saliency.
+By exploiting several visual features with respect to linguistic color names, we suggest that the model of fusing color attributes provides superior performance over that only based on the surroundedness cue.
+Moreover, we propose an improved post-processing procedure to uniformly smooth and highlight salient regions, so that the detected salient objects have high and constant intensity levels for the convenience of object segmentation.
+Experimental results indicate the performance improvement of the proposed model on three evaluation data sets.

 With regard to future work, first, we intend to invoke a background measure to handle the salient objects that heavily connected to the image borders.
-Second, it would be interesting to incorporate more visual cues and top-down information to solve the problem of color confusion between the figure and the ground.
-Third, for each morphological structuring element used in the proposed algorithms, only one fixed value is selected as the optimal kernel radius, resulting in the loss of small salient objects.
-However, we have noted that an adaptive radius can effectively address this issue.
+Second, it would be interesting to incorporate more visual features and top-down cues to solve the problem of color confusion between foreground regions and backgrounds.
+Third, for the morphological structures used in the proposed model, only a fixed value is chosen as the optimal kernel radius, which results in the loss of small salient objects.
+We have noted that an adaptive radius can effectively address this issue.
 How to automatically determine the radius size is left to future investigation.
-Finally, the current version of the MATLAB code is implemented for the purpose of academic research.
-We further plan to optimize our code for improving the speed performance of the proposed model.
+Finally, the current version of our MATLAB code is implemented for the purpose of academic research.
+We further plan to optimize the code to improve the speed performance of the proposed model.